 We love a shopping centre, cafe and play equipment combination and Stanhope Village has two play areas.
 The play equipment in both locations is perfect for babies, toddlers and preschoolers as the equipment is soft – kind of cushioned, padded and squishy.
 In technical terms the ground is soft fall with latex covered foam-padded equipment.
 The first play area is located indoors just outside the Leaf Cafe and has an enchanted forest theme.
 Leaf Cafe does good coffee and food so it’s a win win for everyone.

-The second play area is fully enclosed, has a farmyard theme and is located outside, just near Michel’s Patisserie and Caffe Cherry Beans.
+The second play area is fully enclosed, has a farmyard theme and is located outside, just near 18 Grams and Michel’s Patisserie.

 Oliver Brown Chocolate Cafe and Blends and Brothers – Rouse Hill Town Centre